evermeer/EVReflection/README.md

 ## It's easy to use:

 Defining an object.
-You only have to set NSObject as it's base class (or EVObject for if you want all functionality):
+You only have to set EVObject as it's base class:
 ```
 class User: EVObject {
     var id: Int = 0